moraitis-alexandros/Analyzing-Real-World-POS-Data-Unveiling-Consumer-Behavior-and-Strategic-Insights-using-SAS-Software/README.md

 - I notice that for churners, there is a return rate of 14.34% (pertaining to the 11 cities mentioned earlier).
 This particular percentage is quite significant and requires investigation into whether the number of returns is related to customer churn.
 Therefore, with the same data, we are delving deeper to discover the categories of Returns.

-### 6 Operational Suggestions based on the Analysis:

-## Proposed Strategies for Improvement
+## 6 Proposed Strategies for Improvement

 - **Quality Assurance in 6 Regions:** Evaluation of delivery times, focusing on areas with a high weighted rate for product quality, order convenience, and competitive analysis.